Iowa Youth Survey

 The Iowa Youth Survey (IYS) is a collaborative effort conducted by the Iowa Department of Public Health, the Iowa Department of Education, the Office of Drug Control Policy, the Iowa Department of Human Services, and the Division of Criminal and Juvenile Justice Planning in the Department of Human Rights.
-The Iowa Department of Public Health is the lead agency, and host the main website for the Iowa Youth Survey.
+The Iowa Department of Public Health is the lead agency and hosts the IYS website.

-Iowa Youth Survey reports list responses to every question on the survey, providing total percentages and breakdowns by grade and gender.
+IYS reports list responses to every question on the survey, providing total percentages and breakdowns by grade and gender.
 The data have been reported in various ways to meet the needs of state, regional, and local planners.
-When these reports do not meet the needs of schools, AEA and DE staff are available to provide guidance and needed data analysis support.

-Reports in the following categories are available at www.iowayouthsurvey.iowa.gov:
+Reports in the following categories are available on the IYS website:

 - State of Iowa

 - Department of Public Health Substance Abuse Prevention and Treatment Planning Regions

 - Area Education Agencies

 The Iowa Department of Public Health sends individual district reports directly to districts.
 For more information, contact Pat McGovern at firstname.lastname@example.org.